CORPORATE GOVERNANCE

 Independent Non-Executive Chairman (Appointed January 2015)

-Addington is a legal practitioner by profession, with more than twenty-six years of experience in legal services in Zimbabwe.
-He has extensive experience in all manner of legal practice in Zimbabwe.
-Over the past twenty years, his area of specialisation has been corporate and commercial law including mining law, competition law, mergers and acquisitions, Leveraged Buy Outs (LBO’s) and capital raising.
-Addington has been involved in a number of significant FDI transactions and a number of other multi-million-dollar acquisitions and disposals by foreign companies of equity on Zimbabwe Stock Exchange listed entities and major Greenfield mining projects.
-He has acted for a number of public companies on the Zimbabwe Stock Exchange and has sat on the boards of a other publicly listed companies.
-Addington is currently the Chairman of Simbisa Brands Limited.
-He is a member of the Innscor Group’s Remuneration and Nominations Committees.
+Addington is a legal practitioner by profession with more than thirty years of experience in legal services in Zimbabwe.
+Over the past thirty years his area of specialisation has been corporate and commercial law, including mining law, competition law, mergers and acquisitions, and capital raising.
+Addington continues to be involved in a number of significant FDI transactions and a number of other multi-million dollar acquisitions and disposals by foreign companies of equity on Zimbabwe Stock Exchange listed entities, financial institutions and major private transactions and Greenfield mining projects.
+Addington is a member of the International Bar Association and an advisor to the Judicial Service Commission and The Reserve Bank of Zimbabwe.
+He is a large benefactor to the Emerald Hill Children’s Home for the Deaf and Orphans as its Ambassador.
+Addington is a past Trustee of the National Gallery of Zimbabwe and remains a Top Ranked Commercial Lawyer in Zimbabwe by Chambers and Partners.
+Addington has sat on the boards of other publicly listed companies and is the current Chairman of Simbisa Brands Limited.
+He is a member of the Innscor Group Remuneration and Nominations Committees.

 Julian Schonken